 Due to my health challenges, I still struggle with excessive absenteeism, but luckily I have job security as the CEO!
 I have hired and trained a per diem PT to help me keep up my caseload, and that was a good investment for sure.

 I currently attend two community meetings per month hosted by the San Diego County Fall Prevention Task Force in central and northern San Diego county, and I offer balance screens at community outreach events in San Diego.

 Starting this spring (2018), I will be training healthcare providers to offer balance screens so that more events can be staffed throughout the county.
-Even though I left my post after an eight-year term as the co-chair of the task force, I remain the clinical leader and offer a lot of volunteer time to support the group.
+Even though I left my post after serving a combined total of eight years as the co-chair of the task force (with a one-year break when I traveled), I remain the clinical leader and offer a lot of volunteer time to support the group.